-- B The exam board we are using is Edexcel and the full specification, along with past papers can be found at http://qualifications.pearson.com/en/qualifications/edexcel-gcses/french- - 2016.coursematerials.html#filterQuery=category:Pearson-UK:Category%2FSpecification-and-sample-assessments
+The exam board we are using is Edexcel and the full specification, along with past papers can be found at https://qualifications.pearson.com/en/qualifications/edexcel-gcses.html

-The GCSE will build upon the topics and grammar covered in the Years 7 - 8, but in greater depth and reflecting the pupil's maturity and individual interests.
+The GCSE will build upon the topics and grammar covered in Years 7 and 8, but in greater depth and reflecting the pupil's maturity and individual interests.
 Topics range from identity and culture, to local, national and global areas of interest, to education and employment.
 Reading will include authentic and literary texts and you will pick out details from conversations between native speakers.
 You will also be able to write about a variety of topics both informally and formally, such as in job applications and letters of complaint.
 There is also translation into and from the foreign language.
 Spoken work plays an important part in most lessons and you will have plenty of opportunity to talk with the Foreign Language Assistant.